 Our pork, beef and lamb are single-source.
 It means you can be sure that the meat comes from one New Zealand free-range farm.
 The advantage is that we can trace the meat with pinpoint accuracy on every step of its journey to us, which guarantees quality and safety.

-Our pork is ‘free-range’.
+It’s on many of our products, and shows that the pork used in those products is free-range.
 This means the pigs can run around outdoors, at will.
 They’re provided with shelter and they can move in and out of the shelter, and freely around the paddocks.
 There are some other times when, for their wellbeing, they need to spend a short amount of time indoors.
 For example, to receive veterinary treatment, in the case of an emergency, or if required or directed by relevant authorities, for example in the case of an exotic disease outbreak.
 Under this definition of free-range, Harrington’s sources different types of pork for our different products: ham and bacon and sausages.